 Installing AWS CLI

 Step 1.
-Before we can install the AWS CLI on our machine we have to make sure that python and pip are already installed.
-To make sure run the following commands:
+Before installing the AWS CLI make sure that python and pip are already installed.

 sudo python3 -V sudo pip3 -V